Frank J. Sprague: Electric streetcars

 Within a year, electric power had started to replace more costly horsecars in many cities.
-By 1889 110 electric railways incorporating Sprague's equipment had been begun or planned on several continents.
+By 1889, 110 electric railways incorporating Sprague's equipment had been begun or planned on several continents.
 In 1890, Edison, who manufactured most of Sprague's equipment, bought him out, and Sprague turned his attention to electric elevators.
 However, he continued to be interested in the use of electricity for urban transportation and proposed a major expansion of London's Underground in 1901.

 Sprague's system of electric supply was a great advantage in relation to the first bipolar U-tube overhead lines, in everyday use since 1883 on the Mödling and Hinterbrühl Tram.

 Electric elevators

 While electrifying the streetcars of Richmond, the increased passenger capacity and speed gave Sprague the notion that similar results could be achieved in vertical transportation — electric elevators.
 He saw that increasing the capacity of elevator shafts would not only save passengers' time but would also increase the earnings of tall buildings, with height limited by the total floor space taken up in the shaftways by slow hydraulic-powered elevators.

 In 1892, Sprague founded the Sprague Electric Elevator Company.
 Working with Charles R. Pratt he developed the Sprague-Pratt Electric Elevator, the first of which was installed in the Postal Telegraph Building in 1894.
 The company developed floor control, automatic elevators, acceleration control of car safeties, and a number of freight elevators.
 The Sprague-Pratt elevator ran faster and with larger loads than hydraulic or steam elevators, and 584 elevators had been installed worldwide.
-Sprague then sold his company to the Otis Elevator Company in 1895.
+Sprague sold his company to the Otis Elevator Company in 1895.

 Multiple unit train controls

 Sprague's experience with electric elevators lead him to devise a multiple unit system of electric railway operation, which accelerated the development of electric traction.
 In the multiple-unit system, each car of the train carries electric traction motors.
 By means of relays energized by train-line wires, the engineer (or motorman) commands all of the traction motors in the train to act together.
 For lighter trains there is no need for locomotives, so every car in the train can generate revenue.
 Where locomotives are used, one person can control all of them.

 Sprague's first multiple unit order was from the South Side Elevated Railroad (the first of several elevated railways locally known as the "L") in Chicago, Illinois.
-This success was quickly followed by substantial multiple-unit contracts in Brooklyn, New York and Boston, Massachusetts.
+This success was quickly followed by substantial multiple-unit contracts in Brooklyn, New York, and Boston, Massachusetts.